Year of graduation: 2006

 Inspired by this story?

-For more information about studying publishing, please visit our BA (Hons) Publishing and MA Publishing pages.
+For more information about studying publishing, please visit our BA (Hons) English with Publishing and MA Publishing pages.
 For more information about our range of courses within the School of Art, Design and Architecture, please visit the school page.

 Want to find similar alumni?